Is Amazon a Brand-Friendly Marketplace?

 2. Join Amazon Brand Registry

-The Amazon Brand Registry or ABR allows brand owners to fully control the content of the product listings associated with their brand.
+The Amazon Brand Registry allows brand owners to fully control the content of the product listings associated with their brand.
 It also has a powerful search engine that makes it easier for you to find specific products and ASINs.